 - ¼ tsp each nutmeg and sea salt

-- 1/3 c arrowroot [or corn flour if not allergic]*
+- 1/3 c arrowroot or corn flour (see note)

 - 3 Tbsp cool water

 - 1 pre-baked Gluten Free Quinoa Pie Crust

 Prepare and bake your pie crust according to recipe.
-Start filling just as the crust is removed from the oven.
+Start cooking filling just as the crust is removed from the oven.

-Combine arrowroot and water in a small jug and stir to mix well.
+Combine arrowroot and water in a small dish and stir to mix well.
 Set aside.

-In a large saucepan, whisk together pumpkin through sea salt.
-Place over medium heat and cook, whisking regularly, until mixture begins to bubble – about 5 minutes.
+In a large saucepan, whisk together remaining filling ingredients (pumpkin through sea salt).
+Place over medium heat and cook, whisking regularly, until mixture begins to bubble — about 5 minutes.

 Turn heat to low and quickly add arrowroot and water mixture, whisking vigorously for 30 seconds.
-If using corn flour – cook for a further 2 minutes while whisking.
-If using arrowroot – remove from heat and whisk for a further 1 minute.
+If using arrowroot remove from heat and whisk for a further 1 minute; if using corn flour, cook for a further 2 minutes while whisking.

-Tip immediately into the warm pie crust and smooth the top if necessary, if you want a pretty pie do not touch surface again, don’t say I didn’t warn you.
+Tip immediately into the warm pie crust and smooth the top with an offset palette knife.
+If you want a pretty pie do not touch surface again (don’t say I didn’t warn you).
 Eat the bit left in the pan while you let the pie cool on bench for 20 minutes.
 Cool completely in refrigerator for approximately 2 hours or overnight.

 - Pumpkin: I’ve made this pie with puree from both steamed and roasted pumpkin — I’d suggest Jap (Australia), Kabocha (US), Pie Pumpkin (US) or Butternut — however you can certainly use a 15oz can.

-- Rice syrup: Add as much sweetener as you feel is necessary.
+- Syrup: Add as much sweetener as you feel is necessary.
 It depends on your own taste and the sweetness of your pumpkin!
 Maple is sweeter, rice syrup is less so.
 Honey will probably overwhelm the pie, I don’t use agave.

-- Arrowroot: Arrowroot and corn flour thickens custards the same way and can be used interchangeably with a small change to cooking method.
-However DO NOT use tapioca for this recipe – in Australia almost all products labeled ‘Arrowroot’ are actually Tapioca and while it is fine in cakes and cookies, I find it goes very gluey and stringy in custard.
+- Arrowroot: Arrowroot and corn flour thicken custards the same way and can be used interchangeably with a small change to cooking method.
+However DO NOT use tapioca for this recipe — in Australia most products labeled ‘Arrowroot’ are actually Tapioca and while it is fine in cakes and cookies, I find it goes very gluey and stringy in custard.